 For closed-loop operation of the internal reference buffer, the REFCAPA and REFCAPB pins must be externally shorted together.
 The output of the internal reference buffer appears at the REFCAP pin.
 A minimum capacitance of 10 μ F must be placed between the REFCAPA, REFCAPB pins and REFGND (pin 43).
-Do not use this internal reference buffer to drive external ac or dc loads because of the limited current output capability of the buffer.
+Place this capacitor as close as possible to the REFCAPA and REFCAPB pins.
+Do not use this internal reference buffer to drive external ac or dc loads because of the limited current output capability.

-The performance of the internal buffer output (as shown in Figure 62) is very stable across the entire operating temperature range of -40°C to +125°C. The typical specified value of the reference buffer drift over temperature is 5 ppm/°C (Figure 63).
+Figure 62 shows that the performance of the internal buffer output is very stable across the entire operating temperature range of -40° C to $+125^{\circ}$ C. Figure 63 shows that the typical specified value of the reference buffer drift over temperature is 5 ppm/°C.